 Avoiding Credit Card Debt Over the Holidays

 The holidays are right around the corner, and if you’re like many Americans, that means additional expenses for gifts, food and drinks for parties, holiday events, decorations, and more.
-According to Magnify Money’s 2018 post-holiday debt survey, Americans racked up an average of more than $1,200 in debt during the holidays last year and almost half of respondents said it would take at least five months to pay it off.
+According to Magnify Money’s 2020 post-holiday debt survey, Americans racked up an average of almost $1,400 in debt during the holidays that year, and close to 90% said they would take longer than a month to pay it off.

 If you don’t want to be paying off debt from the holidays while you’re planning your summer vacation, here are a few tips to help you keep your spending in check this holiday season.